GuanceCloud/guance-docs/docs/en/scene/dashboard.md

 ![](img/9.dashboard_2.png)

-After saving to the built-in view, you can view the saved dashboard view 「CPU Monitor View」 in the 「User View」 of 「Management」 - 「Built-in View」 of Observation Cloud Workspace.<br />Note: Renaming of user views under the same workspace is not allowed.
+After saving to the built-in view, you can view the saved dashboard view 「CPU Monitor View」 in the 「User View」 of 「Management」 - 「Built-in View」 of Guance Workspace.<br />Note: Renaming of user views under the same workspace is not allowed.
 ![](img/2.dashboard_5.png)

 Also, since the binding relationship `label:*` is set, the built-in view of the binding "CPU Monitor View" can be viewed on the details page of the hosts and containers whose infrastructure has set the "Label property".